APogue/APogue.github.io/projects/codebook.md

 ## 🔹 Binary / Boolean

-- **`admin_response`**
-  Whether any public administrative response occurred
-  → `true`, `false`
-  Mark `true` if:
-  - The incident was referenced explicitly in external administrative communication within 2 weeks of the incident

 - **`org_affiliated_actor`**
   Was the actor affiliated with either a UCLA student org or USAC?
   → `true`, `false`